nhn/tui.editor/apps/editor/docs/getting-started.md

 - `initialEditType`: Initial type to show `markdown` | `wysiwyg`
 - `initialValue`: Initial value.
 Set Markdown string
 - `previewType`: Preview style of Markdown mode `tab` | `vertical`
 - `usageStatistics`: Let us know the _hostname_.
-We want to learn from you how you are using the Editor.
+We want to learn from you how you are using the editor.
 You are free to disable it. `true` | `false`

 Find out more options [here](https://nhn.github.io/tui.editor/latest/ToastUIEditor).

 ## Example

-You can see the basic example [here](https://nhn.github.io/tui.editor/latest/tutorial-example01-basic).
+You can see the example [here](https://nhn.github.io/tui.editor/latest/tutorial-example01-basic).